Bakewell Photographic Circle, whose name changed only recently to Bakewell Photo Club (BPC), was founded in September 1941 by John Marchant Brooks

 In the early 2000s, BPC did particularly well in the annual North and East Midlands Photographic Federation competitions, securing top awards four years running, with Jim Edmondson getting the Certificate of Merit in both 2003 and 2004.

-Also still going strong is Keith Jeffreys
+Still going strong is Keith Jeffreys.

-, a present joint chairman (alongside Les Nixon).
 Keith has won many competitions in the past, and has served as chairman several times.